kadamwhite/talks/2017/loopconf-wpapi/wpapi-js.md

 <small>[*Make it Better Without Making it Over*](https://www.youtube.com/watch?v=-ZX8y56Tnx4), Rebecca Murphey at CascadiaFest 2016</small>

 ???
+And if we do our job right, some day we will outgrow this incarnation of the API.
 Technologies come and go.
-That WordPress continues to be viable is nothing short of a miracle, in software terms; and to quote one of my heroes, Rebecca Murphey, "Every technology decision is eventually regrettable."
+That WordPress continues to be viable is nothing short of a miracle, in software terms;

+we look back on the past and wince, but to quote one of my heroes, Rebecca Murphey, "Every technology decision is eventually regrettable."

 I learned to code by making WordPress sites.
 But eventually my growth outpaced WordPress's.
 We should always be willing to go see what else is out there.

 But that also means that within Wordpress, in a landscape of constant change, one audience and one goal stands above all others.

 ---
 <!-- .slide: class="center" -->

-# For The Learner
+# For Learners

 ???
 The final and most important person the API is for is not somebody who spoke up to get it merged, or who even knows what it is yet.
-The REST API is for the future developers.
+The REST API is for the future generation of WordPress developers.

-Every tech decision eventually regrettable; at any time the best we can hope for is that we are learning, growing and teaching.
+If every tech decision is eventually regrettable, at any time the best we can hope for is that we are always learning, growing and teaching.

-Ryan shared his thoughts on the future of WP yesterday.
-I don't agree with him on everything, but if we improve things in core iteratively, if we keep focusing on our world of users and building them a world-class product, WordPress will continue to be viable and move forward.

-When I was learning to code by making WordPress sites, REST APIs and Backbone seemed a long way off.
-By the time I returned to the community a few years later, WordPress was catching up to that frontier, and we've worked to keep it moving.

 Today, a new generation of developers around the world is making WordPress sites, learning CSS, muddling their way through PHP, discovering the power of JavaScript; and now they can get exposure to REST APIs through WP in a way none of us could.

+We came to WordPress and wanted it to do more.
+The people who have yet to join our community will push it still further.

 This is why I will continue to be involved in the project.
 This is what excites me.
 I can't wait to hear what they say about the decisions we have made with another decade of hindsight.

 ---